Machine learning for option pricing: an empirical investigation of network architectures: Introduction

 The remainder of this paper is organized as follows: in Section \ref{sec:models} we briefly introduce the models used in this article, and in Section \ref{sec:network_fundamentals} we outline the basics of neural networks.
 In Section \ref{sec:network_variations} we describe the different network architectures that will be used throughout, namely residual networks, highway and generalized highway networks, as well as the DGM network and its two variants.
 In Section \ref{sec:network_analysis} we revisit the main problems and describe the method used for generating sample data.
 In Section \ref{sec:empirical_analysis} we present the results of the empirical analysis performed, where the different network architectures are compared, with main criteria being accuracy and computational time.
+Moreover, we perform a capacity-normalised comparison in which all architectures are evaluated with an equal number of parameters, and also apply our results to real market data.
 Finally, Section \ref{sec:conclusion} contains a synopsis and some concluding remarks from the empirical analysis.